On isomorphism of the space of continuous functions with finite $p$-th variation along a partition sequence: Introduction

 When the Schauder coefficients of functions are arranged in an infinite dimensional matrix, this result gives rise to an isomorphism between the space of $\alpha$-H\"older continuous functions with finite (generalized) $p$-th variation along a partition sequence $\pi$ and a subspace of infinite-dimensional matrices with an appropriate matrix norm (see Theorem \ref{thm : isomorphism}).
 Our isomorphism result reminds that of Ciesielski's in 1960 \cite{Ciesielski:isomorphism}, between the space of $\alpha$-H\"older continuous functions and the space of bounded real sequences, using Schauder representation along the dyadic partition sequence $\mathbb{T}$, which has been generalized recently by \cite{fake_fBM} along a wider class of partition sequences.

 {\it Preview:} This paper is organized as follows.
 Section \ref{sec: variation index and the Banach space} introduces the notion of variation index and defines the Banach space $\mathcal{X}^p_{\pi}$.
 Section \ref{sec: Schauder} provides some notations and reviews preliminary results regarding Schauder representation of continuous functions.
-Section \ref{sec: main result} states and proves our main result, the characterization of generalized $p$-th variation in terms of a function's Schauder coefficients.
+Section \ref{sec: main result} states and proves our main result, the characterization of generalized $p$-th variation in terms of Schauder coefficients along a given partition sequence.
 Section \ref{sec: isomorphism} includes the isomorphism, as an important consequence of the result.
-Finally, Appendix \ref{appendix: even integer dyadic} provides an explicit expression of the $p$-th variation in terms of Schauder coefficients, for a limited case of even integers $p$ along the dyadic partition sequence, which is of independent interest.